REVIEW(updated): Little, Metal, Different

 Packaging & Extras: (2/5)

-These toys are tiny and there’s not a lot to them.
-What appear to be extras when the box is opened are actually parts that must be attached to complete the toy.
-Essentially, no extras are packaged at all.
-The box is sturdy enough, the artwork is nice and indicates what’s actually inside instead of just being generic on the cover.
+These toys are tiny and so are there boxes at (11 (or 14.3 if you include the peg holder flap) x 9.3 x 4.5 cm).
+What appear to be extras when the box is opened are parts that must be attached to complete the toy.
+No true extras are packaged at all.
+The box is sturdy enough, the artwork is nice and unique for each armor.
 Be careful with the arm gauntlets.
 Some of them, like Houquet’s, fit rather loosely in the Styrofoam and could potentially rattle out of their housing and ultimately out of the box.
-You may want to cover the arm gauntlet recesses with a piece of tape to make sure nothing falls out inadvertently.
+I recommend covering the arm gauntlet cavities in the Styrofoam with a piece of tape to make sure nothing falls out inadvertently.

 Charm & Collectibility: (4/5)

-What really makes these toys cool is their scale.
-Being 1/35 means they’re the right size to be (dis)played with the large 1/35 Gakken Legioss (Alpha) toys.
-At 6.3cm tall, they may be a bit larger than they ought to be but they’re close enough (the standing pilot figure that comes with the 1/35 Legioss toy is 5cm tall).
+Being 1/35 scale means these armors are the right size to be (dis)played with the large 1/35 Gakken Legioss (Alpha) toys.
+At 6.3 cm tall, they may be a bit larger than they ought to be but they’re close enough (the standing pilot figure that comes with the 1/35 Legioss toy is 5.2 cm tall).
 While they’re rather small and don’t transform, these toys do feature a lot of metal.
 Gakken had big dreams for where Mospeada would go and part of those dreams was a line called “ZDC” for “Zinc Die Cast”.
-That line was supposed to be the premium line while toys like the 1/72 Legioss and transformable 1/20 were more the ‘playing with’ lines.
-The ZDC line didn’t make it far seeing only two official releases (1/20 non-transformable armor mode VR-52F and 1/55 two mode AFC-01H Legioss) but it’s a safe bet that these 1/35 ride armors, though they dropped the name, were intended to be part of this line as well.
-When I first published this post, I was genuinely surprised by how many people reached out to me asking for more information.
-Unfortunately, I don’t really know of an easy way of acquiring these toys and the best I can do is to tell you to keep your eye out on auction sites.
-In the years since this post originally went live on the site there have been an influx of additional Ride Armor toys from Mega House, CMs, Beagle/Toynami, ans Sentinel which may have put some downward pressure on this score though seemingly every ride armor created has gone on to be a hot collectible.
+That line was supposed to be the premium line while toys like the 1/72 Legioss and transformable 1/20 were more ‘accessible’.
+The ZDC line didn’t make it far, seeing only two official releases (1/20 non-transformable armor mode VR-52F and 1/55 two mode AFC-01H Legioss) but it’s a safe bet that these 1/35 ride armors, though they dropped the name, were intended to be part of this line as well.
+One of mine has a 680¥ price sticker on it, though it’s unclear if this was the original price.
+If you’re interested in procuring these toys, keep your eye out on auction sites.
+Though seemingly every ride armor becomes collectable to some extent, the influx of additional Ride Armor toys from Mega House, CMs, Beagle/Toynami, and Sentinel may have put some downward pressure on this score.

 Sculpt, Detail, and Paint: (6/10)

-The actual sculpt employed is pretty impressive in that each different ride armor utilizing the elements specific to it.
-Houquet/Fuke features the rounded chest of her cycle as well as the larger gun she toted.
+The sculpt is pretty impressive with each ride armor featuring its unique elements.
+Houquet/Fuke has the rounded chest of her armor as well as the larger gun she toted.
 Stick has his missile pods and Rey has his gun.
-Unfortunately, the paint schemes don’t really follow the show.
-Houquet/Fuke isn’t off by much but the others are a pretty broad jump from where they should be.
-Otherwise, the level of detail is quite impressive for something so small but it’s a far cry from the modern releases.
+Unfortunately, the paint schemes don’t follow the show.
+Houquet/Fuke isn’t off by much but the others are a broad jump from where they should be.
+Otherwise, the level of detail is quite impressive for something so small, but a far cry from modern, larger releases.

 Durability & Build: (6.5/10)

 The main section of this toy is made of metal so it’s quite durable.
 It’s pretty easy to knock the detachable pieces off but it’s just as easy to put them back on without anything being broken.
-The build quality does suffer a from paint smudges and seams.
-The paint will also be susceptible to wear over time but the lack of articulation should keep that problem in check.
-If you really wanted to you could pry these toys apart at the seam that runs down the middle (they’re not glued and this wouldn’t hurt the toy).
-My Ray/Rand toy has a broken gauntlet on the non-gun side.
-The gauntlet features a button to fit over a peg in the arm and the pressure of the peg caused the gauntlet to snap.
-I don’t think this would be a concern with the other variants since Stick has missiles that strengthen the gauntlet and Houquet has slots on her gauntlets instead of a button.
+The build quality could be better, your toy may suffer from paint smudges, over-spray, and seams.
+The paint will also be susceptible to wear but the lack of articulation should minimize that issue.
+Though there’s no good reason to do it, you could pry these toys apart at the seam that runs down the middle (they’re not glued and this wouldn’t hurt the toy).
+As discussed in the design section, the attachment for Ray’s non-gun-side gauntlet features a button to fit over a peg in the arm and the pressure of the peg can crack the gauntlet.
+This shouldn’t be a concern with the other variants since Stick has missiles that strengthen the gauntlet and Houquet has slots on her gauntlets instead of a button.

 The head moves, the arms move, there’s some slight movement at the knee, and the gun moves since it’s attached by a peg.
 You won’t be putting these toys in fun poses.